-Previous topics showed how to create the parts of a life event, this topic discusses how to join all these pieces together to make a completed life event.
+You saw how to create the parts of a life event, now join all these pieces together to make a complete life event.

-New life events can be configured in administration application.
+New life events can be configured in the administration application.
 You can create new life event types and life event channels, add rich text descriptions, and associate life events with IEG scripts and recommendation rule sets.
-When all of the required Entities are created, the data can be extracted into a set of DMX files that can be used as a basis for ongoing development.
-The following set of commands can be used to extract the relevant DMX files:
+When all of the needed entities are created, the data can be extracted into a set of DMX files that can be used as a basis for ongoing development.
+Use the following set of commands to extract the relevant DMX files:

-build extractdata -Dtablename=LifeEventType build extractdata -Dtablename=LifeEventContext build extractdata -Dtablename=LifeEventCategory build extractdata -Dtablename=LifeEventCategoryLink build extractdata -Dtablename=LocalizableText build extractdata -Dtablename=TextTranslation
+''' build extractdata -Dtablename=LifeEventType build extractdata -Dtablename=LifeEventContext build extractdata -Dtablename=LifeEventCategory build extractdata -Dtablename=LifeEventCategoryLink build extractdata -Dtablename=LocalizableText build extractdata -Dtablename=TextTranslation '''

 The LocalizableText and TextTranslation tables contain all of the life event descriptions, but they also contain text translations that don't relate to life events.
-Developers must audit these DMX files and remove any entries that do not correspond to the relevant life event descriptions before copying the DMX files to %SERVER\DIR%\components\Custom\data\initial\.
+Developers must audit these DMX files and remove any entries that don't correspond to the relevant life event descriptions before they copy the DMX files to %SERVER\DIR%\components\Custom\data\initial\.